-The promise of smart cities has been a recurring topic on the nation’s digitalisation agenda for some time now, as new technology was continuously being introduced into communities, particularly during the Covid-19 pandemic.
+The promise of smart cities in urban town planning has been a recurring topic on the nation’s digitalisation agenda for some time now, as new technology has continuously been introduced into communities, particularly during the Covid-19 pandemic.

-Concrete attempts, however, have yet to be undertaken due to a variety of factors, including the time and resources required to build efficient smart cities.
+We have yet to see concrete attempts, however, due to a variety of factors, including the time and resources required to build efficient smart cities.

 The Malaysia Smart City Framework (MSCF)

 The Malaysia Smart City Framework (MSCF) is a national-level framework that serves as a guide and reference for city managers, state governments, federal ministries and departments, industry players, academicians, urban planning consultants, and other stakeholders in town planning and developing smart cities in Malaysia holistically and in line with current developments.

 The document includes the idea of a smart city in the context of Malaysia, seven key components of smart cities, policy directions, and outlined proposed strategies and initiatives for each component, which can be used as a reference by those interested in implementing smart cities initiatives in Malaysia.

 The 7 major components of smart city Malaysia are:

 - Smart Economy

 In many respects, the Covid-19 pandemic encouraged localities and federal ministries to seek out innovative technology to assist them in dealing with the pandemic, as seen by the launch of the MySejahtera app.
 However, there is much more to it than meets the eye.